 ~The Penultimate Episodes ~

 1. “Vigilante Hero” is a huge success and the fans root for Joon Min’s recovery.
 He is overwhelmed with gifts and Get Well cards.
 Yoon Shi is sentenced to two years in prison for assault and makes a big public apology to Joon Min and Mu Lan.
 But his acting career is over.
+He gets out in less time on good behavior.
 We last see him as a barista, and he’s humbled, very happy and relaxed, with many female admirers boosting coffee sales.

-3. Joon Tae reveals the extortion and Chun Ho is ousted as President of the company along with a few board members.
+3. Joon Tae reveals the extortion and Chun Ho is ousted as President of the company along with a few board members and corrupt employees.
 It was a long time coming.
-With Dasan’s help, it leads to his arrest, and the arrest of the gangsters involved in Chun Ho’s threats and money schemes.
+With Dasan’s help, it leads to his arrest, and the arrest of the surviving gangsters involved in Chun Ho’s threats and money schemes.
 The right man for the job takes the lead and vows to improve conditions for K-Now Studios.
 Joon Tae stays on as the head accountant.
 He dates Jie Young frequently and proposes to her on a Namsam cable-car ride across Seoul.
 She happily accepts.

 4. Dasan wants to make the trip to China with Jun Qiang to meet the family that raised his son and somehow repay them.
 Mu Lan wanders around the airport, depressed.
 She’d wanted to leave Korea sooner but Jun Qiang had insisted that they travel together.

 Joon Min sneaks up behind her in a wheelchair and hugs her waist.
 He apologizes for treating her so mean and doesn’t want her to blame herself.
 He would rescue her a billion times over again and suffer worse if he had to.